 Removing unused and duplicate files is another good routine to incorporate into your web hosting maintenance plan.
 Error logs, development files, older versions of your site, and other unneeded files can quickly take up a lot of hosting space.
-Keeping them is perfectly fine if you are using unlimited hosting, but it is not the most efficient approach to maintaining your account.
-The more unused files you keep, the larger your backup images will be and the more difficult it is to maintain them.
-Don’t forget to be extra careful when you are searching beyond the Public folder of your web hosting account; some of the seemingly unused files may actually be essentially important.
+Keeping them is perfectly fine if you use unlimited hosting, but it is not the most efficient way to maintain your account.
+The more unused files you keep, the larger your backup images will be and the more difficult it is to support them.
+Don’t forget to be extra careful when searching beyond the Public folder of your web hosting account; some seemingly unused files may be important.

 Scan the web hosting account for duplicates regularly and remove them if necessary.
 Although scanning for duplicate files is not something you can do automatically from the control panel of your hosting account, there are FTP-enabled desktop apps and web tools that can help you complete this task in just a few clicks.

 Most of us are used to not deleting emails.
 This is because we are pampered with gigabytes of free email storage space from companies like Google and Microsoft.
-With self-hosted email addresses, large, old emails can actually be a problem.
+With self-hosted email addresses, large, old emails can be a problem.

-Luckily, most of the emails stored on the server can be stored locally on your computer; all you have to do is set your mail client to store emails and delete them from the server.
-This way, your emails will not take up any hosting space at all.
+Luckily, most of the emails stored on the server can be stored locally on your computer; you only have to set your mail client to keep and delete them from the server.
+This way, your emails will not take up any hosting space.

-If you don’t want to store emails locally, you can also have them stored online without using your actual web hosting space.
+If you don’t want to store emails locally, you can also store them online without using your web hosting space.
 Forward emails to a new, free email account for backup purposes; it’s as simple as that.
 Alternatively, you can regularly back up your old emails to an archive and delete them from the server afterward.